socomsystems/documentation/admin_manual/configuration_server/theming.rst

 Theming of icons
 ----------------

-According to the parameters you have set, Nextcloud will automatically generate favicons and a header logo depending on the current logo and theming color.
+According to the parameters you have set, cyfrSpaces will automatically generate favicons and a header logo depending on the current logo and theming color.

 This requires the following additional dependencies: